awsk1994/ReactNative_with_react_native_cli/README.md

  - Display smsList.
  - **TODO: ** Figure out how to display the sms in a nice way.
 (Require dynamic loading of a component).

+# Solutions

+## Installing on ios

+1. go to ios folder, run 'pod install'
+2. cd .. and run 'react-native run-ios'

-# [Solution] Flipper Problem when running ios simulator:
+## [Solution] Flipper Problem when running ios simulator:

 1. This issue is caused by an update to the "Flipper-Folly" pod-spec.
 If you'd like to keep Flipper enabled, you can override the version in your Podfile: